stay-c77/CC/README.md

 ### Project Demo
 # Video
 https://drive.google.com/file/d/1hZvPSSArc6Z4e23nSV3gwLk9DRlD3Axd/view?usp=sharing
-This video gives a tour of my project and how it works
+This video gives a tour of my project and how it works(it's not clear from 0:06 to 0:32, apologies!)

 ## Team Contributions
 --Stacey Ann Sajan: Lead developer.